MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 1. Under **Windows Autopilot Deployment Program**, select **Devices**.

-1. In the **Windows Autopilot devices** screen that opens, under **Serial number**, find the device that needs to be deregistered by its serial number as determined in the [Delete the device from Intune](#delete-the-device-from-intune) section.
+1. In the **Windows Autopilot devices** screen that opens, under **Serial number**, find the device that needs to be deregistered by its serial number as determined in the [Deregister from Intune](#deregister-from-intune) section.
 If necessary, use the **Search by serial number** box.

 1. Select the device by selecting the checkbox next to the device.